 The basics of theater arts are studied in this introductory one-year course.
 Through the presentation of children’s theater productions, skits, radio plays, and the like, students study the various components of acting, as well as some basic stagecraft, lighting, costuming, and makeup techniques.
 All students are required to be on stage, in front of an audience.
 Students may also be involved in creating simple scenery, props, and/or costumes for their productions.

+Fremont Christian School alternates every other year between a musical production and a stage play.
 The musical performances usually have the participation of 200+ students, inclusive of the elementary campus through the high school campus.
-The students begin rehearsal months ahead of time and have four performances.
+The students begin rehearsal months ahead of time and hold four performances.
 A professional orchestra is hired, a set is built, and costumes are rented.
 These productions are put on the opposite years from the Concert Choir going to New York.

 Our play productions are a bit smaller in scale, as the cast size consists of approximately 20 students.
 A small set is built and a variety of costumes are rented.
 These productions may be smaller, but they do not lack quality, as powerful performances are portrayed by our high school students.